projectgalateia/mnist/README.md

 You should define `USE_MNIST_LOADER` macro to make it active.

+Call `mnist_load` function with image filename, label filename, pointer to pointer of `mnist_data` type, and pointer to `unsigned int`.

 You may define `MNIST_DOUBLE` to load data as double type, ranging from 0.0 to 1.0 (256 steps).